Brazil: The Lost Islands

 We dive.
 Occupied!
 By a fish half my body size!
 That’s a Brazilian Merou.
 I start back but the giant has as much desire to get out as I do to enter his watery realm.
 By the way, the secret of a mysterious fin has been discovered.
 Most likely, that was a turtle!
 Swimming around their little paradise, they leisurely spin in water, first rising to the sun their left flipper, then right… left… right…

 I want to “get a ride” from a sea turtle.
 I apply a strategy here.
-First I sit on the cockpit waiting for one to raise her head or flipper close enough to the boat.
+First I sit on the cockpit waiting for one to raise her head or flipper close enougMothers take care of their babies. h to the boat.
 As soon as it arrives, I slip quietly into water.
 The secret is not to make splashes.
 Any harsh movement – and the turtle is gone.

 The huge reptile doesn’t mind me swimming side by side and even touching her shell.
 And so we hover in water together, like birds in flowing air.